catmando/LocoRuby/README.md

 * dimensions:  a hash containing left, top, width, and height popup window position and size
 * stay_on_top:  if true then the popup window will be forced to stay on top of all other windows
 * onload: a function that will be called once the ruby script has been loaded and is ready to go
+* connection_failure: a function to be called if the LocoRuby service cannot be contacted.
+Defaults to an alert box.
+* verification_failure: a function to be called if the security checks fail.
+Defaults to an alert box.
 * host: a string with host:port that LocoRuby.exe is listening to.
 Defaults to 127.0.0.1:8000 if not provided.
 * encrypt: a function that digests as salted string using SHA1.hexdigest, used for extra security checking